 Candidates may apply for a research degree at any time, even if specific vacancies are not advertised.
 These applications may be considered for any vacancies that arise later in the academic year, or candidates can source their own funding.

-An online application should be made through the Graduate School website.
+An online application should be made through the online prospectus.
 Please provide a summary of your proposed area of research (approximately 500 words) including your research interests, initial thoughts on a topic, references to previous work, and the methodology and general approach you wish to take.
 You should also indicate how the research would make an original contribution to knowledge.

 If you do not have a firm research proposal it is still important to provide as much information as possible including possible topic areas and intended sources of funding.